braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 {% endalert %}

 {% alert important %}
+As of January 14, 2020, the behavior of "Date of Custom Attribute" has changed, now including the current date in the filter.
+<br><br>
+Explanation:
-When using the "Date of Custom Attribute" filter, and then are prompted to select the "Calendar date of Custom Attribute". __If you select `IS LESS THAN`, the current date will not be counted for that segmentation filter.__
+When using the "Date of Custom Attribute" filter, and are then prompted to select the "Calendar date of Custom Attribute". __If you select `IS LESS THAN` or `IS MORE THAN`, the current date will be counted for that segmentation filter.__
 <br>
 <br>
-For example, if on November 18th, 2019, you selected the date of the attribute to be `LESS THAN ...
-November 18, 2019`, attributes will be considered for the days up to, but __not including__ November 18, 2019.
+For example, if on January 15, 2020, you selected the date of the attribute to be `LESS THAN ...
+January 15, 2020`, attributes will be considered for the days up to, and __including__ January 15, 2020.
 {% endalert %}

 You can change the data type of your custom attribute, but you should be aware of [what other changes this action entails]({{ site.baseurl }}/help/help_articles/data/change_custom_data_type/).